grandjeanlab/awake/analysis/analysis.md

     | 4001      | 0.35      | 0.366667  | 0.383333  | … | 0.35      | 0.366667  | 0.4       | 0.4      |
-    it seems that less scrubbing lead to better outcomes for gsr processing, 3/9 dataset performed better with less scrubbing for aCompCor processing, 5/9 dataset performed better with less scrubbing for comparing gsr to aCompCor processing, 3/9 dataset performed better with aCompCor compared to gsr for comparing gsr to aCompCor processing, 4/9 dataset performed worst with aCompCor compared to gsr
+    it seems that less scrubbing lead to better outcomes for gsr processing, 3/9 dataset performed better with less scrubbing for wmcsf processing, 5/9 dataset performed better with less scrubbing for comparing gsr to wmcsf processing, 1/9 dataset performed better with wmcsf compared to gsr for comparing gsr to wmcsf processing, 5/9 dataset performed worst with wmcsf compared to gsr
     #### plot fc categories per denoising method ####

     looking at value effect in variable in mouse